McFrankline/scripts/README.md

- various shell scripts and obfuscations
+ various shell scripts and obfuscations mainly in perl